spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-provider-images.md

     Share your logs with an Earthly account (experimental)!
 Register for one at https://ci.earthly.dev.
     ```

-12. To use the provider images in your cluster profile, push them to your image registry mentioned in the **.arg** file.
+13. To use the provider images in your cluster profile, push them to your image registry mentioned in the **.arg** file.
     Issue the following command to log in to Docker Hub.
 Provide your Docker ID and password when prompted.

     ```bash
     docker login
     ```

-13. Use the following commands to push the provider images to the Docker Hub image registry you specified.
+14. Use the following commands to push the provider images to the Docker Hub image registry you specified.
 Replace the
     `[DOCKER-ID]` and version numbers in the command below with your Docker ID and respective Kubernetes versions that
     the utility created.

     ```bash
-    docker push docker.io/[DOCKER-ID]/opensuse-leap:k3s-1.27.2-v4.0.6-palette-learn
-    docker push docker.io/[DOCKER-ID]/opensuse-leap:k3s-1.26.6-v4.0.6-palette-learn
-    docker push docker.io/[DOCKER-ID]/opensuse-leap:k3s-1.25.2-v4.0.6-palette-learn
+    docker push docker.io/[DOCKER-ID]/ubuntu:k3s-1.28.2-v4.3.0-palette-learn
     ```

 ## Validate